18kimn/revisiting-dubois/content/raw-texts/paper.md

 which `ggplot2` itself was built, and adding completely new shapes for `ggplot2`.

+These geometries, or geoms, are:

+1. `geom_scaledmap`, which represents a variable through the inflated or deflated area of a spatial feature on a map.

+2. `geom_spike`, which represents quantities of a variable through rings that are connected by spikes.

+3. `geom_spiral`, which represents quantities of a variable through a spiral shape.

+4. `geom_pathspiral`, which represents quantities of a variable through a combination of a spiral and connected segments.

+5. `geom_wrappedbar`, or a bar chart that wraps quantities onto the next row after the exceed a certain quantity.

+6. `geom_wovenbar`, which interweaves two different bar charts on the same plane.

+7. `geom_square`, which represents quantities of a variable through a filled square.

 Besides new geometries, `ggdubois` contains two additional tools.
 The first is a theme, which can be applied to any `ggplot2` object and will replace existing the styling of that plot's text, colors, and outline